TenyamaGain/TheWired.zone-TOS/README.md

 Without further ado,
 </p>

 > Rule 1.)
-Do not, in a serious manner, harrass other members.
+Do not, in a serious manner, harrass other members locally.
 If you're caught harassing other members non-jokingly, or without strict consent, your strikes will last up to 6 months per, depending on the severity.
 If it's too severe, you may have less chances rather than 3.

 > Rule 2.)
-Make sure all NSFW photos are marked as such.
-If you are caught with an NSFW photo that isn't marked as such, please delete it and, if you wish, you may reupload it with the NSFW warning.
+Do not post or repost any sort of NSFW content.
+This includes pornography, gory images, etc. Depending on the severity of the content, the punishment will be decided at that time.

 > Rule 3.)
-Steer clear of posting any gory imagery, such as beheadings, self harm, etc. Depending on the severity of the image/video, the punishment will be decided at that time.

-> Rule 4.)
-Do not "Renote" or post any sort of underage imagery.
-You will have three strikes if deemed "certainly a loli" or proven underage.

-> Rule 5.)
 Just use common sense and don't be a dick.

 <p align="center">
 I appreciate you taking the time to read this!
 Have fun on TheWired.zone!
 </p>